 “I’m not sure,” said Duane.
 “Sam and Sally said we’ll play it by ear the first few times.
 But when the weather warms up again around here, we may try out Sally’s Dutch oven over a fire outdoors.”

 Bill had found a rubber ball on the floor and was tossing it from one hand to the other.
 “I don’t know about you guys, Duano.
-Next thing you know, you’ll buy one of those wind-up emergency radios I’ve heard about so you can blast out tunes and have a block party after the MRE banquet.”
+Next thing you know, you’ll buy one of those wind-up emergency radios I’ve heard about so you can have a block party after the MRE banquet.”

 “Now you’re talking,” Duane said.